singingwolfboy/flask-dance-github/README.rst

 Step 3: Give OAuth credentials to your app on Heroku
 ----------------------------------------------------
 Go to Heroku and visit the settings page for your app.
+(You can get there from your Heroku dashboard, or by clicking on the "Manage App" button after the deploy step is finished.)
 On that page, there should be a section called "Config Variables" where you can manage the config vars for your application.
 You'll need click the "Reveal Config Vars" button to see which variables are available, and then the "Edit" button to allow you to change these variables.

 Take the client ID you got from GitHub, and paste it into the "VALUE" field next to the ``GITHUB_OAUTH_CLIENT_ID`` field.
 Similarly, take the client secret